 - Make tactical adjustments as external events shift and internal motives transform

-- Keep you up-to-date with accounting changes and evolving investment policy issues
+- Keep you up-to-date on accounting changes and evolving investment policy issues

-- Compare your endowment coverage ratio with your peer group
+- Compare your endowment returns to your peer group

 An external partner can mitigate the risk of any internal conflicts of interest or turnover, as well as help ensure overall good governance as it relates to the management of your endowment.
 They also provide a consistent source of vetted, expert advice with dedicated capacity to serve your organization as your board and mission expand.

 Of course, board committees play an integral role regarding all large-scale organizational objectives.
 An external expert acts as an extension of your board, a strategy that strengthens their ability to remain well-informed, while also freeing precious hours that can be used to further the mission of your organization.

 How is your endowment performing relative to its peers?

 The measure of effective investment performance is more than just the reported absolute number.
 In-depth, performance reporting can help a nonprofit gauge how well (or poorly) its investment vehicles are performing relative to similar funds and sector benchmarks.

 An external manager will keep the board informed, providing insights into why particular industries may be increasing or decreasing in value, as well as update the board on overall market and economic conditions

 If it becomes clear that a particular investment is under-performing, an external manager can analyze why, decide when it’s time to make a switch, and help find and facilitate the move to an alternate investment option.